SantoshAdhikar/GoldenBrows-web/README.md

 an appointment request.
 It also provides administrative tools for managing bookings, services, employees, promotions, blog content, comments, and reviews.

-This project was designed, developed, and deployed by Santosh Adhikari.
+This project was designed and developed by Santosh Adhikari and configured for cloud deployment.

 2. MAIN FEATURES